 Traditional IRAs are subject to contribution limits.
-In 2020 , for example, individuals could contribute up to $6,000 per year to their traditional IRA (or $7,000 if aged 50 or older and making catch-up contributions).
+In 2022 , for example, individuals can contribute up to $6,000 per year to their traditional IRA (or $7,000 if aged 50 or older and making catch-up contributions).

 For this sort of account, when individuals reach a certain age, they must start taking required minimum distributions (RMDs).
 Those who turned 70 1/2 before January 1, 2020, must take their RMDs at age 70 1/2.
 Anyone who turns 70 1/2 after this date, on the other hand, must start taking RMDs at age 72.

 RMDs are generally calculated by taking the IRA account balance and dividing it by a life expectancy factor determined by the IRS.
 This factor is published in IRS Publication 590-B .

 Saving in an IRA means an individual is, essentially, locking their money up until they reach age 59 1/2.
 Withdrawals from a traditional IRA before then are usually subject to income tax and a 10% early withdrawal penalty.
 There are some hardship exemptions to this rule, however—such as using a set amount of IRA funds to pay a medical insurance premium after an individual loses their job.